open-edge-platform/app-orch-catalog/docs/architecture.md

    token determine the level of access control (RBAC).
 These access rules are written as Open Policy Agent REGO rules that define which role has access to which resources.

+## Multi-tenancy
+The Application Catalog is designed to support multi-tenancy, allowing multiple tenants to coexist within the same instance of the service.
+Each tenant has its own isolated environment, ensuring that data and resources are not shared between tenants.

 ## Authentication and Authorization
 The details of the Authentication and Authorization implementation are described in the [Authorization] document.